ATL-WDI-Curriculum/es6-1/README.md

 #### Why now?

-Many plugins, frameworks and modules still use ES5, as browser support for the new version of the language is [still not universal](http://caniuse.com/#search=es6), but the new syntax and features of ES6 are increasingly becoming more and more popular among many open-source projects and in the developing world at large.
+Many plugins, frameworks and modules still use ES5, as browser support for the new version of the language is [still not universal](http://caniuse.com/#search=es6), but the new syntax and features of ES2015 are increasingly becoming more and more popular among many open-source projects and in the developing world at large.
 Also, you are very likely to see it pop up in the documentation of some of the technologies we will be using in this course.

 Today is all about exploring some of the [new features](https://github.com/lukehoban/es6features) and getting comfortable with the new syntax.

-> For more backstory, we recommend checking out [this talk](https://www.youtube.com/watch?v=PlmsweSNhTw) from Brendan Eich on what he views as the future of JS.
+> For a more complete backstory, we recommend checking out [this talk](https://www.youtube.com/watch?v=PlmsweSNhTw) from Brendan Eich on what he views as the future of JS.

 <br />

 ## You Do
-Take 20 minutes to read through this article: [Getting Started with ECMAScript 6](http://blog.teamtreehouse.com/get-started-ecmascript-6) from the Treehouse blog.
+Take 15 minutes to read through this article: [Getting Started with ECMAScript 6](http://blog.teamtreehouse.com/get-started-ecmascript-6) from the Treehouse blog.
 If you have time leftover, you can read about the differences between [Understanding ES5, ES2015 and TypeScript](https://johnpapa.net/es5-es2015-typescript/).

-Also- enable experimental JS in Chrome [Chrome Flags](chrome://flags)
+## Support Modern Browsers

+Make sure that if you are using Chrome, you enable the experimental javascript flag by going to [Chrome Flags](chrome://flags).
+And then relaunch Chrome.

 ## New Features